dolphindb/Tutorials_EN/database.md

 #### 4.2 Partition size should not be too large

-A single DolphinDB partition can support up to 2 billion rows.
-In practice, however, a single partition should have a significantly less number of rows.
 The columns in a partition are stored as separate files on disk after compression.
 When a query reads the partition, the system selects the necessary columns and loads into memory after decompression.
 Too large partitions may slow down the system, as it may cause insufficient memory with multiple threads running in parallel, or it may make the system swap data between disk and memory too frequently.
 As a rule of thumb, assume the available memory of a data node is S and the number of workers is W, then it is recommended that a partition is less than S/8W in memory after decompression，For example, with available memory of 32GB and 8 workers, a single partition should be smaller than 32GB/8/8=512MB.

 Given a query, the number of subtasks is the same as the number of partitions involved.
 Therefore if partitions are too large, the system cannot fully take advantage of distributed computing on multiple partitions.